apache/cxf/distribution/src/main/release/samples/README.txt

 is on the CLASSPATH and to insure that the JDK, ant and CXF_HOME/bin directories are on the PATH.

-In each of the demos, source code files for the client and server mainlines and the Service Endpoint Interface class are included in the src directory.
+For the Ant-based demos, source code files for the client and server mainlines and the Service Endpoint Interface class are included in the src directory.
 The build process will write generated code into a new directory, build/src, and then place